roniahmad/cleancode-backend/README.md

-# BackEnd with Golang Clean Architecture
+# Golang backend with clean architecture and JWT authentication

 ## Description

-This is backend developed with golang clean architecture.
+This is a ready to use Golang backend with clean architecture and JWT authentication.

 ## Prerequisite